What We Do and Why (AND HOW!): Grant Making

 In November, grant teams are formed based as much as possible on preferences submitted by each member (e.g., location, times to meet).
 In January, each team reviews 8 to 10 LOI applications and decides which organizations will be asked to submit a full proposal.
 In March, teams meet again to review full proposals, and some teams meet a third time to decide which organizations will be scheduled for a site visit.
 After site visits and full financial reviews are completed, teams recommend finalists for the ballot, which is provided by email to all members who have roughly one month to vote.

-To give you a rough idea of the scale of this work, last year we had 148 eligible LOI applications, 68 full proposals, 34 site visits, and 23 finalists, ultimately yielding 10 new grantees.
-Over 125 women participated on grant teams.
+From 56 requests for full proposals, we conducted 26 site visits, and identified 23 finalists, ultimately yielding 10 new grantees.
+Over 135 women, or half of our membership, participated on grant teams.
 One of those women summed up her experience this way, “I really enjoyed the exposure to the diversity of non-profits serving people in need in our area.
 The collaborative nature of the team brought together women with many different skill sets and perspectives.
 I learned so much and now look at non-profits in a whole new light.”

-If you would like to meet interesting women, learn about fantastic organizations, and maybe even learn how to read non-profit financial statements with ease, consider joining a grant team.
-We hope to have teams in place by November 26.
+If you would like to meet interesting women, learn about fantastic organizations, and maybe even learn how to read non-profit financial statements with ease, consider joining a grant team by emailing firstname.lastname@example.org.
+We hope to have teams in place by November 25.